smcpeak/vscode-default-keys-windows/README.md

 On Windows, Ctrl + Left/Right moves the cursor by one word to the left or right, including in the Terminal window.
 However, reportedly on MacOS, these key bindings do not work in the Terminal.
-Add the following snippet to `keybindings.json` (Ctrl+Shift+P to get the Command Palette, then "Open Keyboard Shortcuts (JSON)") to add bindings that work in Terminal on MacOS:
+Insert the following snippet into `keybindings.json` (Ctrl+Shift+P to get the Command Palette, then "Open Keyboard Shortcuts (JSON)") to add bindings that work in Terminal on MacOS: